 October 16, 1800, the Grand Lodge of Kentucky was organized in Lexington and eventually moved to Louisville.
 Prominent Kentucky Masons included: John C. Breckinridge, Cassius M. Clay, the Crittendens, John Hunt Morgan, Beriah Magoffin, Robert Worth Bingham, A.B.
 Chandler, George Rogers Clark and Henry Clay who was Grand Master from 1820-21.

-January 29, 1801, Judge John Rowan (27) and a Dr. James Chambers (34) attended the same card game in Bardstown at Duncan McLean’s Tavern.
-Drunk and rowdy the two came to blows after several spirited games of 21.
-Two days later Chambers challenged Rowan to one of Kentucky’s most famous duels.
-George Bibb, later a U.S. Senator & Treasury Secretary, was Rowan’s second and Chambers chose Major John Bullock.
+January 29, 1801, Judge John Rowan (27) and Dr. James Chambers (34) attended the same card game in Bardstown at Duncan McLean’s Tavern.
+Drunk and rowdy the two came to blows after several spirited games of 21 and thus began of Kentucky’s most famous duels.
+Two days after the card name, Chambers formally challenged Rowan.
+Rowan’s second was George Bibb, later a U.S. Senator & Treasury Secretary and Chambers chose Major John Bullock.
 They met five days after the card game to duel.
 Terms were to stand 10 paces, turn and fire with dueling pistols.
 They were instructed to act as gentlemen, observe the code and act only as instructed.
 First round: both missed and it was agreed to have a second attempt.
 New pistols were provided and in the second round, Chambers was mortally shot.
 The duel captivated the commonwealth and was tried in the courts and press, after it was viewed as a murder to many locals.
 The case was dropped, the rumors ceased and John later expressed remorse.
 Fourteen years later Judge Rowan built Federal Hill, My Old Kentucky Home and in 1825 he took the U.S. Senate oath of office to represent Kentucky.
 Ref: 21

-August 9, 1803, John Kennedy started the first regular stage coach line in KY, running from Lexington to the Olympia Springs in Bath County by way of Winchester and Mt.
+August 9, 1803, John Kennedy started the first regular stage coach line in Kentucky, running from Lexington to the Olympia Springs in Bath County by way of Winchester and Mt.
 Sterling.
 It was advertised to leave Lexington at 4:00 am and arrive at the springs the same day for 21 shillings.
-Ref: H

 January 19, 1809, Henry Clay and Humphrey Marshall held their famous duel just across the Ohio River from Shippingport, Kentucky.
 On the first shot, Marshall missed and Clay lightly grazed Marshall’s stomach.
-Marshall missed again on the second shot, and Clay’s pistol misfired.
+On the second shot, Marshall missed again and Clay’s pistol misfired.
 Marshall’s third shot lightly wounded Clay in the thigh, while Clay missed Marshall entirely.
 Clay insisted that they should both take another shot, but Marshall declined on grounds that Clay’s injury put him on unequal footing with his adversary, and the matter was ended.
-Ref: 8 & K
+Ref: 21

 August 24, 1812, Governor Isaac Shelby took the oath of office again to become the 5th Governor of Kentucky.
 Because the U.S. declared war on Great Britain in June of 1812, Shelby decided to enter the race less than a month before the election.
 Shelby was mocked because of his age (he was almost 62), calling him “Old Daddy Shelby” however he won by more than 17,000 votes.
 Preparations for the War of 1812 dominated Shelby’s second term.
 On the state level, Shelby revised militia laws to make every male between the ages of 18 and 45 eligible for military service; ministers were excluded from the provision.
 Seven thousand volunteers enlisted, and many more had to be turned away.
 Shelby’s confidence in the federal government’s war planning was shaken by the disastrous Battle of Frenchtown in which a number of Kentucky soldiers died.
 Upon Shelby’s leaving office in 1816, President Monroe offered him the post of Secretary of War, but he declined because of his age.
 In 1817, Shelby received the thanks of Congress and was awarded the Congressional Gold Medal for his service in the war.